catachiii/catachiii.github.io/_pages/about.md

 #### - research

 My research interest lies in empowering artificial agents with the ability of learning motions by imitating or discovering them.
-Specifically, I focus on legged systems such as quadrupedal robots 🐕🐈, humanoids 🦾🦿and simulated characters 🚶🏻🏃🏻, which offers great potential in learning agile and natural behaviors .
+Specifically, I focus on legged systems such as quadrupedal robots 🐕🐈, humanoids 🦾🦿and simulated characters 🚶🏻🏃🏻, which offer great potential in learning agile and natural behaviors.

 #### - hobbies

 Other than professional bios, I am from [Chongqing](https://goo.gl/maps/dJPha9VP7CFDoNqg7), southwest of China, which is the largest city in the world by population.
 I am extremely fond of [Chongqing hot pot](https://en.wikipedia.org/wiki/Chongqing_hot_pot).
 Besides, I love playing video games and watching movies.
-During my free time, I enjoy hiking in the mountains and snowboarding in winter.
+During my free time, I enjoy hiking in the mountains, playing tennis and snowboarding in winter.

 [//]: # ()